Stephanie Daley

-Stephanie Daley — retitled What She Knew for US television — is a 2006 drama film starring Amber Tamblyn, Melissa Leo, Tilda Swinton and Timothy Hutton.
+Stephanie Daley (retitled What She Knew for US television) is a 2006 drama film written and directed by Hilary Brougher.
+The film stars Amber Tamblyn, Melissa Leo, Tilda Swinton and Timothy Hutton.
 The film, which received a limited release in North America on April 20, 2007, focuses on the issue of teenage pregnancy.

 Stephanie Daley was developed at the Sundance Writers' and Filmmakers' Lab and premiered at the 2006 Sundance Film Festival, where it won the Waldo Salt Screenwriting Award.
 The film also earned Tamblyn a nomination for Best Supporting Female at the 2006 Independent Spirit Awards and the Leopard Prize for Best Actress at the 2006 Locarno Film Festival.

 Plot

 In a small town in upstate New York, sixteen-year-old Stephanie Daley collapses in a pool of blood while on a school skiing trip.
 A doctor discovers there is afterbirth in the blood.
 Soon afterward, the body of a 26 weeks-old baby girl is found in a bathroom stall, its mouth blocked with toilet paper.
 Despite Stephanie's insistence that her child was stillborn and that she had no idea that she was pregnant, she is arrested for the murder of the child and becomes derisively known in the local news as the "ski mom".

 Awaiting trial, Stephanie is interviewed by forensic psychologist, Lydie Crane, who is approximately 30 weeks-pregnant with a son.
 Lydie is hired by the prosecution to determine whether Stephanie truly did not know she was pregnant.
 When Lydie first meets the Daley family, Stephanie's mother is quick to stipulate that Stephanie will not accept a plea bargain.

 As Lydie gets Stephanie to open up about the events leading up to her going into labor, flashbacks show Stephanie's background.
 Stephanie, a shy, inexperienced teenager who is in her school's marching band, is raised by her religious parents and attends a school that teaches abstinence-only sex education.
 One night, Stephanie goes to a party with her friend Rhana, but averse to socializing with others, she retreats to a room alone.
 Corey, a recent graduate of her high school, joins her and seduces her into having sex.
 After their encounter, he enlists in the Marines and she never meets him again.

 When Lydie asks Stephanie if she knew this was how she got pregnant, Stephanie avoids the question and claims she was being "punished" by God because she was "weak", and that the pregnancy was a "test".
 Lydie becomes visibly annoyed at this and reveals to Stephanie that she previously gave birth to a stillborn baby herself and asks Stephanie what she thinks Lydie was being punished for.